KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

 The goal of this extension is to provide the means to map internal, usually floating point, light contribution values that may be in an unknown range to that of an attached display.
+It also provides the specification for using HDR compatible display outputs.

 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.